 BMW acquired the Rover Group (formerly British Leyland) in 1994, and sold the greater part of it in 2000, but retained the rights to build cars using the Mini name.
 Retrospectively, the car is known as the "Classic Mini" to distinguish it from the modern, BMW-influenced MINI family of vehicles produced since 2000.

-Offices were, in classical antiquity, often part of a palace complex or a large temple.
-In the High Middle Ages (1000–1300), the medieval chancery served as a sort of office, being the space where records and laws were stored and copied.
+In classical antiquity, offices were often part of a palace complex or a large temple.
+In the High Middle Ages (1000–1300), the medieval chancery acted as a sort of office, serving as the space where records and laws were stored and copied.
 With the growth of large, complex organizations in the 18th century, the first purpose-built office spaces were constructed.
 As the Industrial Revolution intensified in the 18th and 19th centuries, the industries of banking, rail, insurance, retail, petroleum, and telegraphy grew dramatically, requiring many clerks.
 As a result, more office space was assigned to house their activities.
-The time-and-motion study, pioneered in manufacturing by F. W. Taylor (1856–1915), led to the "Modern Efficiency Desk" of 1915 with a flat top and drawers below, designed to allow managers an easy view of the workers.
-By the middle of the 20th century, it became apparent that an efficient office required discretion in the control of privacy, and gradually the cubicle system evolved.
+The time-and-motion study, pioneered in manufacturing by F. W. Taylor (1856–1915), led to the "Modern Efficiency Desk" of 1915.
+Its flat top, with drawers below, was designed to allow managers an easy view of their workers.
+By the middle of the 20th century, it became apparent that an efficient office required additional control over privacy, and gradually the cubicle system evolved.

 A pedal (from the Latin pes pedis, "foot") is a lever designed to be operated by foot and may refer to:

-A peddler, in British English pedlar, also known as a chapman, packman, cheapjack, hawker, higler, huckster, (coster)monger, colporteur or solicitor (not in Britain), is a door-to-door and/or travelling vendor of goods.
+A peddler (American English) or pedlar (British English) is a door-to-door and/or travelling vendor of goods.
 In 19th-century America the word "drummer" was often used to refer to a peddler or traveling salesman; as exemplified in the popular play Sam'l of Posen; or, The Commercial Drummer by George H. Jessop.

 In England, the term was mostly used for travellers hawking goods in the countryside to small towns and villages.
 In London, more specific terms were used, such as costermonger.